-Each of Dr. Gold's, Mr. Drazba's, Dr. Mass's and Mr. Urso's employment agreement provides for certain severance payments upon the applicable employee's termination by us other than for cause or by the applicable employee for good reason, as such terms are defined in the respective employment agreement.
+Each of Dr. Gold's, Mr. Drazba's, Dr. Ghalie's and Mr. Urso's employment agreements provides for certain severance payments upon the applicable employee's termination by us other than for cause or by the applicable employee for good reason, as such terms are defined in the respective employment agreement.
 Upon such a termination of employment, we will: (i) make a payment to the applicable employee in lieu of notice in an amount equal to twelve months of such employee's base salary (as in effect at the time of such employee's termination from employment), and (ii) accelerate the vesting of the applicable employee's options so that such employee will be vested in the same number of shares of common stock subject to the options as if such employee had continued to be employed by us for an additional twelve months.
 Such payment and additional option vesting will be conditional upon the execution of a customary release of claims in favor of us and our affiliates, in a form prescribed by us.
 The payment in lieu of notice will be paid to the applicable employee in a single lump sum payment as soon as administratively practicable after the maximum review and revocation period for the release agreement as may be required under applicable law, if any, or such earlier date as determined in our sole discretion, but in no event more than 60 days after the applicable employee's termination of employment.
-If their employment had been terminated in accordance with the foregoing provisions on June 30, 2019, Dr. Gold, Mr. Drazba, Dr. Mass and Mr. Urso would have been entitled to payments in the amount of \$610,018, \$380,000, \$472,100 (prorated to the current year's percentage work schedule) and \$426,000, respectively, and the vesting of options to purchase 428,750 shares, 130,417 shares, 154,793 shares, and 202,917 shares of our common stock, respectively.
+If their employments had been terminated in accordance with the foregoing provisions on June 30, 2021, Dr. Gold, Mr. Drazba, Dr. Ghalie and Mr. Urso would have been entitled to payments in the amount of \$682,500, \$406,020, \$463,000 and \$492,200, respectively, and the vesting of options to purchase 753,750 shares, 226,250 shares, 163,542 shares, and 479,270 shares of our common stock, respectively.
+Upon mutual agreement, Mr. Drazba's employment is expected to terminate on December 31, 2021.
+As consideration for a release of claims in favor of us and our affiliates and certain other covenants, Mr. Drazba will receive a payment

-In the event of a change in control of MEI Pharma, as defined in the 2008 Equity Plan, unless the Compensation Committee of the Board of Directors determines otherwise, all of the options granted to Dr. Gold, Mr. Drazba, Dr. Mass and Mr. Urso will accelerate and become fully exercisable effective upon the date of the change in control.
-As of June 30, 2019, the intrinsic value of unvested stock options that would accelerate and become fully exercisable upon a change in control, computed by multiplying the difference between the closing price per share of our common stock on June 30, 2019 of \$2.50 and the exercise price of each stock option vested as a result of the termination, by the number of accelerated stock options for Dr. Gold, Mr. Drazba, Dr. Mass and Mr. Urso, was \$117,325, \$62,563, \$41,681 and \$40,137, respectively.
+In the event of a change in control of MEI Pharma, as defined in the 2008 Equity Plan, unless the Compensation Committee of the Board of Directors determines otherwise, all of the options granted to Dr. Gold, Mr. Drazba, Dr. Ghalie and Mr. Urso will accelerate and become fully exercisable effective upon the date of the change in control.
+As of June 30, 2021, the intrinsic value of unvested stock options that would accelerate and become fully exercisable upon a change in control for Dr. Gold, Mr. Drazba, Dr. Ghalie and Mr. Urso, was \$345,033, \$39,552, \$82,781 and \$202,711, respectively.